Collaborative Research in Computational Neuroscience (CRCNS)CONTACTS

 Data Sharing Proposals to enable sharing of data and other resources.

 Domestic and international projects will be considered.
 As detailed in the solicitation, international components of collaborative projects may be funded in parallel by the participating agencies.
-Opportunities for parallel funding are available for bilateral US-German Research Proposals, US-German Data Sharing Proposals, US-French Research Proposals, US-French Data Sharing Proposals, US-Israel Research Proposals, and multilateral proposals involving the United States and 2 or more additional countries.
+Specific CRCNS opportunities for parallel funding are available for bilateral US-German Research Proposals, US-German Data Sharing Proposals, US-French Research Proposals, US-French Data Sharing Proposals, US-Israeli Research Proposals, US-Israeli Data Sharing Proposals, and multilateral proposals involving the United States and 2 or more partnering countries (Germany, France, and/or Israel).

 NSF will coordinate and manage the review of proposals jointly with participating domestic and foreign funding organizations, through a joint panel review process used by all participating funders.
 Additional information is available in Section VI of the solicitation.